MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/faq-region-language.md

 - Department of Defense (DoD)
 - China

-## In which region are the features available?
+## In which region are Sales Premium features available?

 The following table lists the regions in which Sales Premium features are available.